 Step #3: pay your bills on time

 The same principle applies to anyone trying to repair their credit as payment history is one of the biggest factors in determining your credit score.

 Step #4: debt to income ratio

-Filing bankruptcy can actually improve your credit score.
-Why?
-Because another factor lenders use in their underwriting process is how much of a debt load is the potential borrower carrying?
-Are they swamped in debt?
+Because one factor lenders use in their underwriting process is how much of a debt load is the potential borrower carrying?
+Are they swamped in debt relative to their current income?
 If the answer is yes, they will be less likely to be able to service more debt.

 Step #5: be patient

 Your credit history factors into your score as well.
 The longer you’ve been borrowing and paying on time the better.
 In some ways this is the lender’s way of developing a friendship with you.
 When you meet someone for the first time, you might like them but can only develop a friendship or romance over time.

 Be of good cheer, with a little patience and responsible use of credit, your score will improve.